 The IWW promotes the creation of “One Big Union” and contends that all workers should be united as a social class to supplant capitalism and wage labor with industrial democracy.
+Those in law enforcement, including prison guards, are barred from holding membership in the IWW.

 The Mid-Valley General Membership Branch of the IWW was founded on June 30th, 2019 after members voted to accept the by-laws and application.